 For as long as I can remember I have always been intrigued by the innovative modernization and the esoteric nature of Japan.
 My first fond memory in my early childhood was that of the grand sumo wrestlers in giant underwear from the before school airings of The Wide World Of Sports.
-As I got older the whole business of kneeling while eating, raw fish as a delicacy, bowing as a greeting to strangers, saving face, and taking your hat off for elders made me want to learn more about Japan.
+As I got older the whole business of kneeling while eating, raw fish as a delicacy, bowing as a greeting to strangers, saving face, and taking your hat off for elders encouraged me to learn more about Japan.
 I initially thought the book was titled Precocious Japan, which in a sense is categorically correct, but could lead to a drastically different reading experience.
-My initial expectations led me to believe that this was going to be a fun, lighthearted read talking about how Japan is a trend-setting super power that I already thought that it was.
+My initial expectations were that this was going to be a fun, lighthearted read talking about how Japan is a trend-setting super power that I already knew that it was.
 Upon receiving the book I read the title (much to my surprise), read the first few pages to get a sense of what was to come, and realized that my expectations were vastly misguided.
 Let’s just say that the initial pages set a rather darker tone than I was anticipating.
 It brought back a comparable memory of when I was watching a Japanese movie called Jisatsu Sakuru.
 The movie starts with an after work/school assemblage of people on there way home.
 The camera focuses on a group of teenage school girls as they are laughing, talking on their cell phones, having a great time together with not a care in the world.
 Once the trains lights are in the background the girls step behind the yellow line and hold one another’s hands for increased safety.
 Boy was I wrong.
 Fifty four girls, all together throw themselves in front of the subway train and are killed instantly.
 That is when the opening credits start rolling, confounded and dismayed I look at my brother and ask him “what the hell is this?”
 He simply smirks, looks at me, and points to the screen, in bold lettering “Suicide Club” is splayed across the screen.
 Like my initial thoughts about the book as well as the movie, when Japan is being presented in a given way, what you initially see is not what you end up getting.
 This film is the sequel to Noriko’s Dinner Table which is discussed further by the Author in Precarious Japan.

 “Our table was round,” recalled one of the artists who, from a farming family in Nīgata, returned every planting season to help his now elderly parents plant rice.
 “A square table has edges, but edges divide people.
 As a family, we weren’t cut off from one another.
 We ate together and we listened to one another.”
 Eating together, listening to one another, sharing food.
 The memory evoked a familiar, now nostalgic, sense of touch in them all.”